 Note that it is not required that the Link enter the hold state before sending the first packet if the implementation permits the Link to be ready to transmit as soon as bus ownership is granted.
 The timing for a single-packet transmit operation is shown in figure 5-4.
-In the diagram, D0 through D_n are the data symbols of the packet, SP represents the speed code for the packet and ZZ represents high impedance state.
+In the diagram, D0 through $D_n$ are the data symbols of the packet, SP represents the speed code for the packet (encoded according to the values specified in table 5-11) and ZZ represents high impedance state.